dionisiskon/CN-novel-stat-updater/README.md

 The python programs helps in keeping stats of your favorite novels from a chinese website called 69shu.com and comrademao.com.
 I made it because I filled my bookmarks and I can't always open 50 pages. :joy:

+## Prerequisites

+- rich console (pip install rich)
+- requests (pip install requests)
+- BeautifulSoup4 (pip install beautifulsoup4)
+- GoogleTrans (pip install googletrans==3.1.0a0)

+Of course, python3 is needed.
+The forementioned packages can be installed using 'python3 -m pip install ...' or 'pip3 install ...'
 ## Usage

 ### Arguments